-LHC were appointed to develop masterplan proposals for one of the final phases of a much wider regeneration project in Devonport, Plymouth.
-LHC has been involved in the transformation area for many years and had designed award winning regeneration schemes at Gun Wharf (99 homes) and Ker Street (230 homes) nearby.
+LHC were appointed to develop masterplan proposals for Granby Way, one of the final phases of a much wider regeneration project in Devonport, Plymouth.
+LHC has been involved in the transformation of the area for many years and had designed award winning schemes at Gun Wharf (99 homes) and Ker Street (230 homes) nearby.

 Architecture, Urban Design & Masterplanning